No Dogs Available

 What are “Dogs Like Bergen?”

 “Dogs Like Bergen” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Bergen's one ear is always up!
 He's a happy-go-lucky guy with us, but is a bit wary of strangers.
 Once he meets you though, his tail won't stop wagging.
 Bergen is a CHAMPION sleeper - he'll put himself to bed if he's tired.
 He loves soft, squishy stuffed animal toys; right now his favorite is his Grinch.”